Music of the United States

-The music of the United States reflects the country's multi-ethnic population through a diverse array of styles.
+The United States' multi-ethnic population is reflected through a diverse array of styles of music.
 It is a mixture of music influenced by the music of Europe, Indigenous peoples, West Africa, Latin America, Middle East, North Africa, amongst many other places.
-The country's most internationally renowned genres are traditional pop, jazz, blues, country, bluegrass, rock, rock and roll, R&B, pop, hip-hop/rap, soul, funk, religious, disco, house, techno, ragtime, doo-wop, folk, americana, boogaloo, tejano, reggaeton, surf, and salsa, amongst many others.
+The country's most internationally renowned genres are traditional pop, jazz, blues, country, bluegrass, rock, rock and roll, R&B, pop, hip-hop, soul, funk, religious, disco, house, techno, ragtime, doo-wop, folk, americana, boogaloo, tejano, surf, and salsa, amongst many others.
 American music is heard around the world.
 Since the beginning of the 20th century, some forms of American popular music have gained a near global audience.

 Native Americans were the earliest inhabitants of the land that is today known as the United States and played its first music.
 Beginning in the 17th century, settlers from the United Kingdom, Ireland, Spain, Germany, and France began arriving in large numbers, bringing with them new styles and instruments.
-Slaves from West Africa brought their musical traditions, and each subsequent wave of immigrants contributed to a melting pot.
+Enslaved people from West Africa brought their musical traditions, and each subsequent wave of immigrants contributed to a melting pot.

 There are also some African-American influences in the musical tradition of the European-American settlers, such as jazz, blues, rock, country and bluegrass.
 The United States has also seen documented folk music and recorded popular music produced in the ethnic styles of the Ukrainian, Irish, Scottish, Polish, Hispanic, and Jewish communities, among others.

 Many American cities and towns have vibrant music scenes which, in turn, support a number of regional musical styles.
 Musical centers around the country have all have produced and contributed to the many distinctive styles of American music.
 The Cajun and Creole traditions in Louisiana music, the folk and popular styles of Hawaiian music, and the bluegrass and old time music of the Southeastern states are a few examples of diversity in American music.